CerrilloMedia/bloc-jams-angular/README.md

 | Write a directive which controls song and volume sliders |
 | Include real-time time-code filters for displaying song length and current position |

-This assignment/projectrequired knowledge, setup and use of NodeJS, Grunt and Brackets.io.
+This assignment/project required knowledge, setup and use of NodeJS, Grunt and Brackets.io.

 Final but extremely rough [sample-app](http://cmds-angular-bloc-jams.netlify.com) hosted on Netlify.